First Aid Kit

 Flashlight and extra batteries

 If your child or other family member has special medical needs, be sure to carry extra medical supplies when you go on an outing or trip.
-Some of these items might include the following:
+Some of these items might include:

-Prescription medicines (make sure they're stored properly and aren't expired), syringes, and special equipment or supplies
+Prescription medicines (make sure they're stored correctly and aren't expired), syringes, and special equipment or supplies.

-Be sure any member of your family who has special needs wears a Medic Alert bracelet or necklace at all times.
-Applications are available in most pharmacies.
+Be sure any member of your family who has special needs wears a medical alert identification bracelet or necklace at all times.
+You can find these in most pharmacies or online.